 What is UTEC?

-Founded in 1999 by youth in Lowell, Massachusetts, UTEC is a non-profit organization dedicated to empowering disengaged young people, aged 17-25, to transition from cycles of violence and poverty to social and economic success.
-UTEC's nationally recognized model begins with intensive street outreach and gang peacemaking, meeting young people where they are.
-The organization provides up to three years of intensive case management, alongside workforce training through its social enterprises within a transitional employment framework.
-UTEC also offers alternative education pathways, including GED preparation and alternative diploma programs.
-Social justice and civic engagement are core components of all programming, with a particular emphasis on local and statewide organizing and policymaking efforts.
-UTEC's primary outcomes focus on reducing criminal involvement, increasing employability, and enhancing educational attainment, with a demonstrated recidivism rate significantly lower than the statewide average.
+UTEC is a non-profit organization founded in 1999 with the core mission to empower disengaged young people, aged 17-25, to overcome cycles of violence and poverty.
+Operating in Lowell and Lawrence, Massachusetts, UTEC employs a nationally recognized model that begins with intensive street outreach and gang peacemaking.
+The organization provides comprehensive support, including up to three years of intensive case management, workforce training through social enterprises within a transitional employment framework, and alternative education pathways such as GED preparation or alternative diploma programs.
+Social justice and civic engagement are integral to all programming, with a strong emphasis on local and statewide organizing and policymaking efforts.
+UTEC's primary outcomes focus on reducing criminal involvement, increasing employability, and enhancing educational attainment, with evidence-based data showing a recidivism rate for UTEC-enrolled youth averaging less than 15%, significantly lower than the statewide average.

 How much funding has UTEC raised?